SystemsApproach/ops/lifecycle.rst

 functionality you need to test.
-In Aether, the relevant components are shown on the right—rearranged to highlight top-down dependencies between subsystems—with the corresponding test-automation tool shown on the right.
+In Aether, the relevant components are shown on the right—rearranged to highlight top-down dependencies between subsystems—with the corresponding test-automation tool shown on the left.
 Think of each of these as a framework for a domain-specific class of tests (e.g., NG40 puts a 5G workload on SD-Core and SD-RAN, while TestVectors injects packet traffic into the switches).